metapolator/metapolator/elements-of-design.md

 * drag and drop into a design space (also a multiple-selection).

 ##### string column
 Here strings of instances are managed.
-The connected diamonds show the extend of the string.
-The top-down order of the instances is their order in the string.
+The connected diamonds show the extend of the string, and the arrow on the bottom item shows the top-down order of the instances.
 The title item above the top instance identifies the string elsewhere in the UI (e.g. for font name generating), double click to get a text edit box.
 The title item also shows the number of instances contained, double click to get a text edit box with up/down arrows:

 ![](http://mmiworks.net/metapolator/stringlen.png)